 In December 2016, the Town received $400,000 in grant funding through the Massachusetts Parkland Acquisitions and Renovations for Communities (PARC) program for park improvements to the King Oak Hill property, also known as the Emery Estate.
 The Town Council voted unanimously to accept the grant and approved $1.7 million in borrowing for the project cost.
 Proposed improvements at King Oak Hill included parking to accommodate public use, safe vehicle and pedestrian access from Emery Lane, a pavilion and restroom building to support outdoor events, and a loop walking path to highlight the property’s isolation and open space.

 In January 2017, the Town hired Shadley Associates of Lexington to design King Oak Hill Park as an accessible public space for passive recreation and programed outdoor events.
 Two public meetings were held on the design of the park, and a third meeting was held prior to construction to help residents become fully acquainted with the project scope and anticipated work schedule.

 The site plan for King Oak Hill Park separates the park's vehicular and pedestrian elements, and includes the following park improvements:

 - Resurfacing of Emery Lane

-- Drop off area with handicapped and bicycle parking
+- Drop-off area with bicycle and handicapped parking

 - Drainage swale and stormwater infiltration area